Tiakur: Transportation

 The town is served by Jos Orno Imsula Airport, which is the sole airport in Moa Island.
 It is also one of two airports in the regency, the other one, John Beker Airport, is located in Kisar Island.
 The airport sees regular flights to Ambon city, Kisar Island, and other towns such as Saumlaki.
 The Trans Moa Road connects the town to the rest of the island, mainly from Tiakur to Weet, which spans 27.95 kilometers.
 The roads are mostly paved with asphalt, and considered in good condition by Statistics Indonesia, and were improved in 2018.
 A bus service was launched in 2019, covering the island, including the town, but is mainly used for school students.

 The town's only ferry port was still under construction as of 2021, and the construction was halted in the same year due to problems with the land acquisition.
 Another port, mainly for fisheries and logistics, is expected to be constructed in early 2023, and finished in 2024.

 Healthcare

 The town only has one general hospital, Tiakur Regional Hospital, which is public and classified by the Ministry of Health as D-class.
-The hospital experienced a shortage of specialist doctors in September 2021, due to many doctors leaving after their contracts expired, owing to the fact that the hospital has low accreditation.
+The hospital experienced a shortage of specialist doctors in September 2021, due to many doctors leaving after their contracts expired.
+The hospital has low accreditation, which is cited as one of the reasons it has difficulties acquiring healthcare workers, including specialist doctors.
 The town also operated a mobile hospital for its neighbouring locations, as well as various puskesmas and two registered pharmacies.